-Since the 1980s I've walked the streets of London's West End with a camera - Oxford Circus, Regents Street, Piccadilly, Leicester Square and The Strand - taking black and white photographs on film.
-This website is a selection of my photography from London as well as pictures from New York and Tokyo.
-My latest work is a contrast of photographs before and during lockdown, from cities around Europe and my local neighbourhood.
+Since the 1980s I've walked the streets of London's West End - Oxford Circus, Regents Street, Piccadilly, Leicester Square and The Strand - taking black and white photographs on film.
+This website is a selection of my photography from London and other global cities.

 I've self-published several books and featured in the Museum of London's survey of London street photography.
 I've also discussed my work as a street photographer at The School of Life and written about it for London Independent Photography.
 My prints are in the collections of the Royal Photographic Society and the Bibliothèque Nationale in Paris.